-TABLE 1 Controls and Inspections
+Table 1: Controls and Inspections

-NUMBER/ES STIMATE OF CONT ROLS AND INSPECTION ONS (Q 2.4.1)
+NUMBI ER/ESTIMATE OF CONTR ROLS AND INSPECTIONS ( 2.4.1)

+Parties Number/estimated Controls and inspections Non controls and

-Party Number/estimated controls and inspections Controls and inspections but no data No controls and inspections
+controls and inspections but no data inspections

 Antigua and Barbuda X

+Australia X

 Austria 400

+Azerbaijan 360

+Belgium X

 Belize X

 Canada 331

 Chad 4

+Central African Republic X

+Colombia X X

+Denmark 20

 Estonia 420

 Germany 20,000

 Greece 2

 Guatemala X

 Ireland 3,096

+Jamaica X

 Japan X

 Kenya 20

+Kiribati 20

+Kyrgyzstan 4

 Lithuania 200

 Madagascar 10

 Maldives X

 Mauritius X

 Montenegro 12

+Nigeria X

 Norway 250

+Pakistan X

 Rwanda 300

+Senegal 8

+Singapore 673

 Slovakia X

+Switzerland X

 United Kingdom X

 Question 2.4.1 also demonstrates a wide range in the number of controls and inspections between parties although the questionnaire did not allow for an analysis of what these distinctions represent.
+In addition data was not available in a number of cases even though controls were in place and inspections undertaken.

 Question 2.2 asked about the development, execution or contribution to the development and implementation of training programs in support of controls and inspections.
-The training undertaken by respondents was varied in scope and in a number of occasions was conducted cooperatively with other parties and stakeholders on a regional basis and/ or utilized the resources available from a Basel regional centre and other such organizations.
+The training undertaken by respondents was varied in scope and in a number of occasions was conducted cooperatively with other parties and stakeholders on a regional basis and/ or utilized the resources available from a Basel Convention Regional Centre and other such organizations.
 Training was often provided collectively to a range of regulatory officials and to different government agencies and departments.
-Responses indicated a need in this area with only 57% of respondents (12 respondents) indicating that they had such programs.
+Responses indicated a need in this area with only 60.0% of respondents (21) indicating that they had such programs and 40.0% (14) indicating no programs or programs in preparation.
 Again, as with Question 2, a disproportionate number of responses indicating no training or training in progress came from the developing countries and the economies in transition.